gustafekeberg/app-livereload/README.md

 For the script to work you need file system monitor that can detect changes in your files.

+LiveReload should work in any JS-enabled browser that can connect to the file system monitor.

 ## Monitoring software

 - [livereload](http://livereload.com)